Puerto Rico faces '4 to 6 months' without power; floods ravage island

 Hurricane Irma sideswiped Puerto Rico on Sept.
 6, leaving more than 1 million people without power but causing no deaths or widespread damage like it did on nearby islands.

-Maria, however, blew out windows at some hospitals and police stations, turned some streets into roaring rivers and destroyed hundreds of homes across Puerto Rico, including 80 percent of houses in a small fishing community near the San Juan Bay, which unleashed a storm surge of more than 4 feet.
+Maria, however, blew out windows at some hospitals and police stations, turned some streets into roaring rivers and destroyed hundreds of homes across the island.
+A storm surge of more than 4 feet was also reported.

 Rosselló imposed a 6 p.m.-to-6 a.m. curfew, citing flood warnings and the importance of keeping streets clear for repair and rescue teams.